04/01/2016 | Digital Experience and Mobile | In The Media

 Technical debt is supposed to be paid off incrementally every time new code is released, but it often continues to build because sub-standard code quality cannot be seen or felt by the application’s users, and therefore it becomes less important to the business.
 Imagine, for example, an electrical panel of disorganized wires held together by wadded foil and duct tape.
 As long as the lights turn on and the mess is hidden behind a door, what is the incentive to fix it?
 If that image bothers you, then you belong in the camp of people who think technical debt is a poor term that plays down the seriousness of the problem.

 Without proper software design, technical debt grows at a greater rate than is optimal, resulting in increasingly higher costs to make subsequent changes to the software.
-The marginal cost of each software release, as well as the time it takes to complete a release, also increases, as shown in figure 1.
+The marginal cost of each software release, as well as the time it takes to complete a release, also increases.

 If not addressed, technical debt can make an application so expensive to maintain that it takes a toll on the ability to change anything.
 Eventually, it will lead to total paralysis, and in order to move forward, the application must be redesigned and rebuilt at a potentially obscene expense.